Fracking by country: Australia

 Up until the mid-2000s, hydraulic fracturing was generally limited to conventional oil and gas wells in the Cooper Basin.
-This was limited to one, two or sometimes zero ongoing fracturing operations.
+This was limited to one, two, or sometimes zero ongoing fracturing operations.
 The vast majority of coal seam gas wells have not been hydraulically fractured as the wells presently being drilled are in coal seams that have good natural permeability.
 The NSW Government has banned BTEX chemicals as additives.
 As of September 2016, Victoria has permanently banned hydraulic fracturing and all forms of unconventional gas extraction.

 The Beetaloo Basin, in Arnhem Land in the Northern Territory, has been opened up for fracking, but both pastoralists and the traditional Aboriginal caretakers of the land alike fear that rivers and water sources in the region could be polluted by the waste produced in the fracking process.
-In addition, Indigenous rangers working in the new Mimal Indigenous Protected Area are very concerned about the level of greenhouse gases which would be released by the fracking work, potentially jeopardising Australia's Paris emissions reduction target.
+In addition, Indigenous rangers working in the new Indigenous Protected Area in Mimal are very concerned about the level of greenhouse gases which would be released by the fracking work, potentially jeopardising Australia's Paris emissions reduction target.
+Fracking has been physically blockaded and disrupted at a number of sites across Australia.
+An occupation involving thousands of people in 2014 led to the state government suspending miner Metagasco's licence to drill at Bentley, NSW.
+Communities in areas such as at Tara, Glenugie, Doubtful Creek and Fullerton Cove have also engaged in protest and direct action.